Text Size

 utpātāyaiva kalpate

-So Śrīla Prabhupāda wanted that there should be some devotees who are trained in that way to be preachers, to be brahminical qualified preachers.
+So Śrīla Prabhupāda wanted that there be some devotees who are trained in that way to be preachers, to be brahminically qualified preachers.
 And these are tools, these are tools that we can use in preaching.
-Also I remember how in the verse in the Bhāgavatam when that, what’s is called?
-Khatvāṅga Mahārāja was told he had one moment to live then he gave a short 2 3 ślokas preach and then he immediately came to temple and surrendered to the deity.
-But he just told that, they were actually, the dearest thing to me is the Vaiṣṇavas, the brāhmaṇas, the Vedic culture you see Śrīla Prabhupāda said that we should preach even in western countries by culture.
+Also I remember how in the verse in the Bhāgavatam when Khatvāṅga Mahārāja was told he had one moment to live, then he gave a short 2-3 ślokas speech and then he immediately came to his temple and surrendered to the deity.
+But he told that, “Actually the dearest thing to me is the Vaiṣṇavas, the brāhmaṇas, the Vedic culture.”, you see. Śrīla Prabhupāda said that we should preach even in Western countries by culture.
 So by culture you can conquer.
-So Śrīla Prabhupāda he didn’t mean western culture you already have whatever you called that, what do you call that culture? Śrīla Prabhupāda meant by the Vedic culture, through festivals, through ceremonies, through the Vedic culture, art, music, science but that was be the thing which would capture the imagination and remind of the western people.
-They want technology, they have machinery, what they lack is spiritual culture.
+So Śrīla Prabhupāda didn’t mean Western culture.
+You already have whatever you call that, if you want to call that culture. Śrīla Prabhupāda meant that by Vedic culture, through festivals, through ceremonies, through the Vedic culture, art, music, science, that was the thing which would capture the imagination and the mind of the western people.
+They have technology, they have machinery, what they lack is spiritual culture.

 Oṁ tat sat!